RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 ### Class

-In the same way that 'a, b, c, ...' are letters and '1, 2, 3,...' are numbers, R needs to have some way of distinguishing different classes of content.
-We use letters and numbers differently, for instance we cannot add letters.
-Similarly, R needs to formalise this to define the properties that each class has, 'how it behaves, and how it relates to other types of objects' [@advancedr].
+In everyday usage 'a, b, c, ...' are letters and '1, 2, 3,...' are numbers.
+And we use letters and numbers differently, for instance we do not add letters.
+Similarly, R needs to have some way of distinguishing different classes of content.
+And to define the properties that each class has, 'how it behaves, and how it relates to other types of objects' [@advancedr].

 Classes have a hierarchy.
 For instance, we are 'human', which is itself 'animal'.
 All 'humans' are 'animals', but not all 'animals' are 'humans'.
 Similarly, all integers are numbers, but not all numbers are integers.
-To find this out in R we use the function `class()`.
+We can find out the class of an object in R with `class()`.

 ```r